Khasan (urban-type settlement): Reconstruction

 At the beginning of the 21st century the situation improved, and capital investments were made to improve and modernize the railway system in the area.
 The rail station got a new roof in 2002, and the railroad bed was raised, using crushed stones, in 2002/3.
 In 2001, Russian Railways laid a fiber optic link from Ussuriysk to Khasan railway station, which made it possible to connect Khasan to the unified data system of the trains in the Far East.

 In April 2008, Russia and North Korea signed a long-awaited deal to rebuild the railway line to North Korea.
 Under the deal, the two countries will renovate the rail line from Russia's border town of Khasan to the North Korean port of Rajin, where sea cargo to and from North Korea could be unloaded.
 To implement the project, the Russian Railways Trading House and the Port of Rajin set up a joint venture.
 It will ensure investments in the project, as well as employing contractors for design and construction work.
 The joint venture is to last 49 years, with 70 percent of the shares belonging to Russia and 30 percent to North Korea.
 Russian railwaymen began renovating the Khasan-Rajin railway section in October 2008, and a demonstration train ran on the Rajin-Khasan route in October 2011.
 By the following February, a new dual gauge with the length of 32 kilometres has been laid at the Rajin-Khasan section, complete overhaul of 20 kilometres of the tracks has been made, railroad switches and tracks were installed, a number of stations reconstructed, the work in the tunnels was started, trunk telecommunication lines and electrical interlocking lines were stretched and drainage structures restored.
 Coal transport from North Korea started in summer 2014.

 Road

 The reconstructed Khasan-Razdolnoye Road connecting Khasan, the ports of Zarubino and Posyet, and the settlement of Razdolnoye, Nadezhdinsky District was completed in November 2007.
 In April 2015 Deputy Ministers of Transport of Russia and North Korea, Nikolai Asaul and Kwok Il-ryong, signed an agreement on developing a road connection between Russia and North Korea.

+In 2025, it was reported that North Korea and Russia had begun laying the foundations for a new road bridge a short distance downriver from the Korea Russia Friendship Bridge.
+The road bridge was opened on 7 September 2026 as the Yakov Novichenko Bridge, named for the Soviet military officer Yakov Novichenko, who shielded North Korean leader Kim Il Sung from an assassination attempted in 1946.